Article type icon

 How to Write an Abstract (and Why It's Important)

-The benefits of writing an abstract
+The Purpose of an Abstract

 Getting Started

-Types of abstracts
+Types of Abstracts

-There are different types of abstracts that are appropriate for different types of work, something that should be considered when you are writing an abstract.
-A descriptive abstract simply describes the research without passing judgment on the outcome or on the work itself.
-This type of abstract will not include the conclusion of the research and should be thought of as a general outline of the topic of a paper and of how this topic was studied.
+Different types of abstracts are appropriate for different types of work.
+A descriptive abstract describes the research without passing judgment on the outcome or on the work itself.
+This type of abstract doesn't include the conclusion of the research and should be thought of as a general outline of the paper's topic and of how this topic was studied.
 A descriptive abstract is often short—around the 100-word mark.
+In contrast, an informative abstract provides a fairly detailed explanation of your thesis, results, and implications.

-Once it's written . . .
+Once It's Written . . .

 Image source: Vadim Sherbakov/Stocksnap.io